frontend-Vidas/.github/profile/README.md

 🙋‍♀️ Social WEB Project
 🌈 The community can join the project and Change the World in a Positive way!
-👩‍💻 We will provide information on the WEB Platform ASAP 🍿 Our team eats programming languages ​​for breakfast because we started from zero :-) 🧙
+👩‍💻 We will provide information on the WEB Platform ASAP 🍿 For breakfast we eat programming languages because we started from zero and we are missing back end team members :-) 🧙